Keysight/Jlsca/README.md

 # Installation

-1. Install Julia (0.5.2 is tested) and make sure the `julia` executable is in your path (notably for Windows users).
+1. Install Julia (0.6.0 is tested, everything prior is *no longer compatible*) and make sure the `julia` executable is in your path (notably for Windows users).
 Start he Julia REPL by executing `julia`.

 2. In the REPL type `Pkg.clone("https://github.com/Riscure/Jlsca")`